 What are billardieras?
-Billardiera is a genus of plants that contains at least 54 different species.
+Billardiera is a genus of plants that contain at least 54 different species.
 These plants are native to Australia, almost all of them confined to the southwest part of Western Australia.
 Keep reading to learn more about popular types of billardiera plants and how to grow billardieras in the garden.

 While there are many types of billardiera plants, there are a couple that are favorites of gardeners and earn extra attention.
 An especially popular one is Billardiera longiflora, also known as appleberry and climbing blueberry.
 An evergreen vine, it is hardy in USDA zones 8a to 10b.
 It can reach 8 feet (2.5 m.) in length.